platformsh/platformsh-docs/sites/friday/src/get-started/express/add-database.md

 | mariadb          | 0.5  | 0.5 | 1408        | 512       | 1         |
 ```

-## Configure your Express to use database
+## 4. Configure your Express application to use this new database
 First, you need a NodeJs module named ``mysql2``.
 Install it by running the following command:
 ```bash {location="Terminal"}
 $ npm install mysql2